Health Checks

 Managing Health Checks

-You can view your Health Checks in the Gremlin web app by clicking on Health Checks in the left-hand nav menu, or by going to app.gremlin.com/health-checks/.
+You can view your Health Checks in the Gremlin web app by clicking on Configurations in the left-hand navigation menu and then clicking Health Checks.
 This page shows every Health Check available to your Gremlin team and lets you create, edit, or delete Health Checks.

 Health Check authentication